snowplow/documentation/docs/feature-comparison/index.md

 Below you can find a detailed list of product features, including which are available as part of the Snowplow Behavioral Data Platform (BDP) and which are available with the [Snowplow Community Edition](/docs/getting-started-on-community-edition/index.md).

-To find out more about the support services offered to Snowplow BDP customers see our [Statement of Support](/statement-of-support/).

 | <h3>Data Pipeline</h3> |     BDP     | [Community Edition](/docs/getting-started-on-community-edition/index.md) |
 |:--|:-:|:-:|
 | [35+ trackers & webhooks](/docs/collecting-data/index.md) | ✅ | ✅ |